 User Flow & Wireframing

-In order to prepare the prototype for usability testing, a high-fidelity version was created by adding the visual design, colors and typography.
+In order to prepare the prototype for usability testing, a high-fidelity version was created by adding the visual design, colors, and typography.

 I performed a series of usability testing with selected participants by the stakeholder.
-I briefed my testers and asked them to go through a few main tasks, “Create an Activity”, "Add a friend", and “Share an Activity"
+I briefed my testers and asked them to go through a few major tasks, “Create an Activity”, "Add a friend", and “Share an Activity"